z-katas/certifiable-kata/README.md

 - **Cost Efficiency:** *AI implementation costs must be optimized to prevent overruns while supporting Certifiable, Inc.'s strategic expansion.
 AI adoption should not exceed a 30% increase in grading expenses.*
 - **Accuracy:** *As a market leader, Certifiable, Inc. must maintain grading precision.
 Inaccurate evaluations could impact candidate careers and damage the company’s reputation.*
 - **Reliability:** *Certification credibility is critical—misleading exams or inconsistent grading can undermine employer trust and industry acceptance.*

+# Automation use-cases using Gen AI
+- HMW implement AI-driven grading models for expert architects so that they can evaluate short-answer submissions 4X faster?
+- HMW implement AI-driven grading models for expert architects so that they can evaluate case study submissions 4X faster?
+- HMW generate AI-assisted structured feedback reports for expert architects so that candidates receive detailed insights more efficiently?
+- HMW monitor software architecture trends for expert architects so that certification content remains aligned with evolving industry standards?
+- HMW automate test content evaluation for expert architects so that improvements are continuously implemented based on candidate performance trends?
+- HMW implement AI-based consistency checks for expert architects so that grading discrepancies are minimized across multiple reviewers?
+- HMW develop AI-driven mechanisms for expert architects so that new case studies can be created and rotated periodically to prevent exam content leaks?